-There is 1 vacant unit within Leyburn Town Centre, amounting to a vacancy rate of 1.3%, which is significantly below the UK average of 9.8%.
+There is 2 vacant units within Leyburn Town Centre, amounting to a vacancy rate of 2.6%, which is significantly below the UK average of 9.8%.
 This reflects the relatively stable nature of the Town Centre along with the limited number of national multiple retailers particularly those for comparison uses which has meant that Leyburn Town Centre has not witnessed the increase in the number of vacant units which has continued in other centres nationally since the economic recession and as a result of the changing nature of retail (e.g. internet).

-The vacant unit is not located in the primary frontages and is located in the secondary frontage.
-Also, it is not one of the larger prominent units in the town centre.
+The vacant units are located in the secondary frontages.
+The former HSBC bank is one of the larger prominent units in the town centre however it is understood that this property has been sold.
 Taking this in to account, it is not considered that vacant properties currently impact upon the overall vitality and viability of the town centre.